DeepakGupta-CISPL/exercise/README.md

 # exercise
 you can use this repo to do some exercise.

+Adding a new line for Final PR Request (Deepak Gupta).

 This line is added by rahul kulabhi from master branch. some modification to previous mistaske.
 This link from rkbranch to conflict with master brach.